pingbird/notes/notes/opinions/flutter.md

 Personally I use Riverpod for DI, a custom [improved version of hooks](https://gist.github.com/PixelToast/8ea4495637a366f340a3eca8bf528388), and rxdart.
 Built-in Futures and Streams are an underrated tool for state management, particularly when it comes to error handling.

-FutureBuilder and StreamBuilder are admittedly super verbose and can't read values synchronously from an rxdart ValueStream, if you are looking for a drop-in replacement try the async_builder package.
+FutureBuilder and StreamBuilder are admittedly super verbose and can't read values synchronously from an rxdart ValueStream, if you are looking for a drop-in replacement try my [async_builder](https://pub.dev/packages/async_builder) package.

 I dislike redux style state management (actions / reducers on immutable data) it tends to be much too verbose because of Dart being strongly object oriented, using it over plain services with methods feels like a downgrade.